 - In a subdirectory named data below the directory referred to by the Path registry key, stored at HKEY_LOCAL_MACHINE\SOFTWARE\Telogis\GeoBase

 Once a folder has been found in this list, GeoBase checks a version dependent subfolder.
 This subfolder has a name of the form "gb.<major>.<minor>".
-For example, gb.3.0 will have GBFS 3.0 files in it.
+For example, gb.3.9 will have GBFS files that will be used by GeoBase version 3.9 in it.
 This allows multiple versions of GeoBase to coexist on a single machine.
 If no version specific subfolder exists, GBFS files from the main folder are used.

 One use case might be that your application sets Settings.DataPath to E:\GeoBase\Data.
 When GeoBase looks for its data files, it will first check E:\GeoBase\Data\gb.3.8, if no GBFS files are found, it will try opening the data files in E:\GeoBase\Data.

 Published, Oct 31st, 00:45